 See Appendix in Westaby (2012) for more detailed illustrations, but keep in mind, again, that we have now re-formulated system negation (N) to more broadly represent entities being "upset" with one another in relation to the focal goal and system reactance (R) to represent constructive reactance to such conflicts.

 The computerized reports allow participants to visually zoom in on key relations impacting their pursuits or lives, ranging from supportive and loving ones to those generating conflict and despair.
-Click here to see an example of such sub-network analysis.
-These visualizations also allow our lab to bridge the gap between complexity and parsimony, something that social, organizational, and international scholars have struggled with in the past.
+These visualizations allow researchers to bridge the gap between complexity and parsimony, something that social, organizational, and international scholars have struggled with in the past.